FOR ALL ROYAL FANS AND STYLE LOVERS

 The ideal gift

-We had already been familiar with Lady P.’s humor and elegance through her daughter’s Instagram channel for years when we were surprised with this book as a Christmas gift.
+We had already been familiar with Lady P.’s humor and elegance from her daughter’s Instagram channel for years when we were surprised with this book as a Christmas gift.
 And while we usually like to pass books on to second readers, we are happy to keep our copy and give this book as a gift to friends who are enthusiastic about history, the English royal family, style and nobility.

-Because it is a book that you will want to pick up several times.
+It is a book that you will want to pick up several times.
 While you are fascinated by the journey through life the first time you read it, the photographs, diary entries and illustrations of many invitation cards add interest.

 A coffee-table book that is not only beautiful to look at, but also impresses with its content.